 ActivitiesTeaching and research

 The Center is developing a core human rights curriculum for undergraduate and MBA students that will include both dedicated courses on business and human rights, as well as modules in other courses that will integrate human rights issues into the broader fabric of the business school.
-The first MBA and undergraduate courses will be offered in the fall of 2013.
+The Center is located within the Business and Society Program at Stern.
+It began offering MBA and undergraduate courses in the fall 2013 semester.

-On a parallel track, Center faculty and researchers are developing a program of research and writing to help shape the emerging field of business and human rights.
+Center faculty and researchers are developing a program of research and writing to help shape the emerging field of business and human rights.
 The Center’s position in the business school will help drive a research agenda grounded in the practical realities of global corporations.
-The Center is examining workplace issues in the manufacturing supply chain, privacy and Internet freedom issues in the tech industry, and security practices in the extractive industries.
-In future years, the Center also will examine child and forced labor issues in the agricultural sector and the development of metrics for the social component of socially responsible investing.
+The Center is examining workplace issues in the manufacturing supply chain, privacy and free expression in the information and communications technology (ICT) industry, and security practices in the extractive industries.
+In future years, the Center also will examine child and forced labor issues in the agricultural sector and the development of metrics for the human rights component of socially responsible investing.

 Public education and advocacy